Citizenship

 • Liechtenstein,

-Bulgaria allows ethnic Bulgarians to obtain multiple nationalities without giving up their Bulgarian passport.
+Bulgaria allows ethnic Bulgarians to obtain multiple nationalities without renouncing their Bulgarian passport.
 Those who renounced citizenship in the past may get it back.
 However, naturalised foreigners must renounce their other nationalities by becoming only Bulgarian citizens.

 Croatia has similar requirements to Bulgaria, while ethnic Croatians who have acquired citizenship by descent from at least one parent may have dual nationalities.
 However, naturalised Croatians have to renounce all other citizenships when obtaining a Croatian passport.